 It’s not hard to be immediately beguiled by the smooth, aesthetic appeal of this folding fat e-bike.
 Not a lot of brands can boast of winning in the appearance department as far as most folding e-bikes go, and oftentimes, it’s because the standard folding e-bike design leaves limited room to exercise creativity.
 Aventon’s Sinch proves to be a delightful exemption.

 It incorporates a slightly less powerful 500W rear hub Shengyi motor.
-Even so, it actually manages to push its riding range to more than 70 miles and can achieve a 24mph top speed.
-You can trigger the throttle while pedalling, which only adds to the ready convenience provided by the fat tires.
+Even so, it actually manages to push its riding range to more than 70 miles (112 km) and can achieve a 24mph (40 km/h) top speed.
+You can trigger the throttle while pedaling, which only adds to the ready convenience provided by the fat tires.
 Riding comfort is outstanding, to say the least.

 The Tektro mechanical disc brakes do a decent job of providing satisfactory stopping power, ad it also throws in an LED that informs you about battery levels.
 The folding feature is almost a given, but it’s definitely well worth mentioning for the amount of comfort that the model can already guarantee.
 For the thick, solid frame and the inclusion, again, of an adjustable kickstand, the Sinch delivers the best bang for everyone’s buck.